aditya's blog

-After being stuck in a bit of a rut in terms of reading books, I ended up reading more books in 2019 than in previous years.
+After being stuck in a bit of a rut in terms of reading books, I ended up reading more books in 2019 than in 2018.

-I read a lot of things online and this year I had to make a conscious effort at switching off from a screen and carry a book.
+I read a lot of things online and this year I had to make a conscious effort to switch off from a screen and carry a book.

 1. Shivaji: The Grand Rebel by Dennis Kincaid